 The DevOps environment

-For DevOps teams, microservices provide extreme flexibility and freedom by making CI/CD pipelines possible.
+For DevOps teams, microservices provide extreme flexibility and freedom.
 The ability to achieve continuous innovation and continuous development greatly accelerates the entire development process.
 Additionally, being able to quickly roll back changes, without disrupting the application as a whole, severely limits downtime.

 Microservices have their own complications, though, since the more you create for an application, the more challenging it becomes to keep everyone working in concert.